 Hours:

-Many Shops are open on major holidays and even after Thanksgiving it will be open after 8pm
+Many shops are open on major holidays and even after Thanksgiving.

 Photo Credit & Source: Angelito Jusay for Bryantpark.org